verasls/pomodoro/README.md

 ## Features

 - [x] Start, stop and restart the timer
-- [ ] System notification when the timer ends
+- [x] Notification when the timer ends
 - [ ] Light and dark modes
 - [ ] Customizable timer durations